aarongilly/notes/content/Commitment Inventory.md

 5. Organize your to-dos around your categories .If you can’t really fit a “to-do” that’s come across your plate into a category, ask yourself if you really should do it at all
 6. Break down big tasks into small [[checklists]]
 7. Work in bursts, aligned with your categories.
 Do [[Pomodoro Technique 🍅 ]] -style work bursts, themed around a given Category.

+See also the [[HBR "Life Strategy"#Step 4 - How Do I Assess My Life?]] - very related.

 ---